matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 by the evaporation.
 There are 51 threads associated with this: 49 ants, an evaporator, and an animator.

+We will let that go.
 Does anybody have any questions?

-I remember reading that there was a thread pool for agents?
+[Audience member: I remember reading that there was a thread pool for agents?]

 Oh, yeah, there are thread pools behind this.

-But it is not one.
+[Audience member: But it is not one.]

 Oh yeah, so there is a thread pool.
 There are actually two thread pools in the agent system.
 One is used by the function `send`.
 The function `send` uses a fixed thread pool.
-That is a function of the number of processors.
+That is a multiple of the processors.
 Well, it is related to the number of processors.

+[Time 2:14:06]

 There is also `send-off`, and `send-off` will allocate a thread per request.
 And the idea is that if you had requests that might block,